If you’re already thinking about Christmas and the holiday season in Disney World, you’re not alone! 🎄

 Though Blizzard Beach keeps that snowy fun-in-the-sun theme all year long, the holidays will bring some special items to this water park when it reopens on November 13th.

 According to Disney, Blizzard Beach will have an “enhanced holiday atmosphere.”
 There will be limited-time holiday offerings made available there through December 31st.

 What will this include?
 Well, you’ll want to be on the lookout for holiday-themed snacks, snowfall, and even inner tubes with a festive look.
 You might even get the chance to meet Santa while there, but he’ll be dressed for some tropical fun!

 Festive Food Offerings

-And finally, we come to our favorite part: the food!
+And now we come to one of our favorite parts: the food!
 First up, Jock Lindsey’s Hangar Bar in Disney Springs is once again turning into Jock Lindsey’s Holiday Bar.

-We’ll be bringing you more updates as Disney continues to celebrate Halfway to the Holidays, so make sure to stay tuned to DFB for all the latest!
+We’ll be bringing you more updates as Disney continues to reveal more about the holiday season, so make sure to stay tuned to DFB for all the latest!

 Will you be heading to Disney World this holiday season?
 Let us know in the comments!